The Russian court closes the well-known group of rights - ExBulletin

 OVD-Info condemned the decision to close the Memorial.

 One of the five activists arrested, Ksenia Fadeyeva, is reportedly facing charges of forming an extremist group.
-Fadeyeva headed Navalny’s regional office in the Siberian city of Tomsk and won a seat in the city legislature in last year’s election.
+Fadeyeva has headed the Navalny regional office in the Siberian city of Tomsk, and in the last election in recent years won a seat in the city legislature.

 Another Navalny accomplice, Lilia Chanysheva, was arrested and jailed in November on similar charges.
 She ran Navalny’s office in the Russian region of Bashkortostan and faces up to 10 years in prison if convicted.